CodeLinaro-mirror/la_platform_tools_gpu/binary/README.md

 	// no two classes generate the same ID, and any change to the types name or
 	// fields causes it's id to change.
 	ID() ID

+	// New can be used to build a new default initialized instance of the type.
+	New() Object

 	// Encode writes the supplied object to the supplied Encoder.
 	// The object must be a type the Class understands, the implementation is